gd32/harming_esn/README.md

 ## Punishment is Slower than Cooperation or Defection in Online Network Games

-This repository contains the data analysis code and raw data for our article currently under review at Scientific Reports.
+This repository contains the data analysis code and datasets for our article, "Punishment is Slower than Cooperation or Defection in Online Network Games."